conmaol/maglocunus/Architecture/Projects/Briathradan/dataModel.md

 | gille  | lad     |
 | ...    | ...     |
 ```
-Normalising this data model we get:
+Normalising this data model to reduce redundancy we get:

 ```
 | Gaelic terms |